canjs/canjs/recipes.md

 ___How it works___

-When creating your base model for other models to extend from, you can prefix any static method with `make`, to allow the base model to define how the extending model's method will behave.
+When creating your base model for other models to extend from, you can prefix static service methods with `make`, to allow the base model to define how the extending model's method will behave.
 In this example, our base model implements a static method called `makeFindOne`.
 This method acts as a hook to define the extending model's `findOne` method.
 Using this, we can create a middleware-like